 Caching RxJS streams into Web Storage

-Frameworks such as Nest and Angular (among others) use RxJS as an async API for handling HTTP requests.
+Important frameworks such as Nest and Angular (among others) use RxJS as the tool to handle asynchronous communication, such as for handling HTTP requests.

-If you're a user of any of these, it may be common that you need to cache some requests; for example, fetching from your expensive endpoint only if the latest request sent by the client was over 1 minute ago - or store data locally forever if this never really changes.
+As a user, it can be very common having to cache some requests (or computationally heavy calculations) in memory or in the user's browsers (using LocalStorage or SessionStorage): for example, fetching from your expensive endpoint only if the latest request sent by the client was over 1 minute ago - or store data locally forever if this never really changes.

 Cache Providers